Kandru/mimesis-player-enhancements/README.md

 > Please support my work by giving me a small donation.
 It takes a lot of dedicated time to work on such a plug-in.

 > [!CAUTION]
-> This is still under development.
-It is not finished and things may do not work as expected...
+> **Alpha — under heavy development.** This plugin is not finished and things may not work as expected.
+Please report bugs and share feedback via [GitHub issues](https://github.com/Kandru/mimesis-player-enhancements/issues).

 # Mimesis Player Enhancement